Season’s Greetings from the KE team. Click here for our festive opening hours.

 Emily goes chasing waterfalls in Iceland

 Emily from the KE office, along with her husband, recently travelled on our self-drive adventure in Iceland’s south and south west regions.
-One of their many tour highlights was standing, looking up in awe from the base of Iceland’s famous waterfalls.
+One of their many tour highlights was looking up in awe from the base of Iceland’s famous waterfalls.

 Image